 Colorado State Rehabilitation Tax Credit

-The State tax credit covers 20% of qualified rehabilitation expenses for properties listed on the National Register of Historic Places, the Colorado State Register, or designated by a Certified Local Government, such as Denver.
+While the Colorado Job Creation and Main Street Revitalization Act was passed in mid-2014, the existing State tax credit also remains in place for the time-being.
+The State tax credit covers 20% of qualified rehabilitation expenses, up to a maximum $50,000 credit, for properties listed on the National Register of Historic Places, the Colorado State Register, or designated by a Certified Local Government, such as Denver.
 An attached provision suspends the tax credit in years in which the state’s economy does not grow at least 6%, however, the suspended tax credit can be taken (in full) in subsequent years where the state’s economy does exceed 6%.
 In order to qualify for the tax credit your property must meet specific guidelines.
-To learn more about the program as administered through the City of Denver and to determine if your property qualifies, visit the Denver Landmark Preservation Commission’s webpage here
+To learn more about the program as administered through the City of Denver and to determine if your property qualifies, visit the Denver Landmark Preservation Commission’s webpage here.

 The state tax credit is one of the few incentives available to private, residential property owners.
 You can use the credit to off-set costs associated with a new roof, better insulation, masonry or foundation work, necessary interior renovations and more.
 The credit is also available for commercial properties.